 When to Consult a Physician

-When it comes to shoulder popping without pain, this a difficult question to answer.
+When it comes to shoulder popping without pain, this is a difficult question to answer.
 On the one hand, the shoulder popping may in fact be benign – it may not be causing any irreparable damage at all, but simply be a nuisance to the person who experiences it.

 The therapies offered at CELLAXYS use the body’s natural regenerative properties to provide a suitable environment for the tissues mentioned above to regrow and restore themselves.
-By providing this environment, the stem cell and platelet rich plasma therapies we offer can help to manage and eliminate the pains which may come after chronic shoulder popping.
+The autologous stem cell and platelet-rich plasma therapies we offer can help manage and/or eliminate the pains which may come after chronic shoulder popping.